dmitru/console-log-img/README.md

 // ... later in the code ...

-// Use for image URI:
+// Use with image URI:
 const imageUri = 'https://openclipart.org/image/800px/5661'
 console.img(imageUri)